domkm/graphql-best-practices/README.md

 ### Field Names and Types

-Bias toward very specific field names or nested object types.
+Prefer very specific field names or nested object types.

-Use very specific names, especially while the domain is not yet well-understood.
+Use very descriptive and specific names, especially while the domain is not yet well-understood.
 This allows the use of more general names when the domain is more understood.
 Typically, general names are best reserved for interfaces and unions.

 Alternatively, if specific names do not work or are unwieldy, nest types instead.
 For example, the following two schemas are roughly the same in terms of flexibility.